 We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
 Our responsibilities under those standards and requirements are further described in the "Auditor's responsibilities for the audit of the financial statements" section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and the additional requirements applicable in Denmark, and we have fulfilled our other ethical responsibilities in accordance with these rules and requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.